Alimiyan/App-Builder/README.md

 (venv) [user@linux forgeon]$
 ```

+Icon Options:

+There are two ways to set the icon for the generated .desktop file:

+Provide an Icon Name:

+Pass the desired icon name as the third argument to forgeon.
-If you specify an icon name as third argument, it is used as-is in the
+This name will be used directly in the .desktop file.
+Example: forgeon https://example.com "My Web App" my_app.desktop
+Automatic Download (Requires favicon package):

-resulting ``.desktop`` file.
-If you don't, ``forgeon`` will try to download
-the biggest icon given by the web application (it visits the web app).
-In
+If you don't specify an icon name, forgeon will attempt to download the largest icon offered by the web application.
-that case, you need to have the ``favicon`` Python package installed from
+To enable this feature, you need to have the favicon Python package installed (pip install favicon).
-PyPI (e.g. using ``pip install favicon``).
+Note: This approach requires internet access and might not always work due to website restrictions.
+Choosing the Right Method:

+If you have a specific icon in mind, providing the name directly offers more control.
+If you prefer automatic download and have favicon installed, it's a convenient option, but keep in mind its limitations.